Linear-Time Safe-Alternating DFS and SCCs: Safe-Alternating Depth-First Search

-\paragraph{LCAs by Disjoint-Set Forest.} A \emph{disjoint-set forest (DSF)} data structure, hereby denoted by $\mathcal{D}$, also called \emph{union-find} data structure or \emph{merge-find} set, is a data structure that keeps track of a set of elements partitioned into a number of disjoint (non-overlapping) subsets, each of which is represented by a tree.
+A \emph{disjoint-set forest (dsf)} data structure~\cite{Tar75}, hereby denoted $\mathcal{D}$, is a data structure that keeps track of a set of elements partitioned into a number of disjoint (non-overlapping) subsets, each of which is represented by a rooted tree.
+This is also known as union-find data structure or merge-find set.